DXNU-TV

-DXNU-DTV Ch.
-51 is a UHF television station owned by Information Broadcast Unlimited (IBU) and operated by Breakthrough and Milestones Productions International (BMPI), the network's content provider and marketing arm and Christian religious organization Members Church of God International (MCGI).
-The station's Studio and transmitter are located at the Progressive Southern Mindanao Complex, Shrine Hills, Matina, Davao City, Davao del Sur Province, Mindanao, Philippines, Its operated daily from 12:00 midnight to 8:00 P.M. for the Mindanao regions only.
+DXNU-TV channel 51 is a UHF television station owned by Information Broadcast Unlimited (IBU) and operated by Breakthrough and Milestones Productions International (BMPI), the network's content provider and marketing arm and Christian religious organization Members Church of God International (MCGI).
+The station's Studio and transmitter are located at the Progressive Southern Mindanao Complex, Shrine Hills, Matina, Davao City, Its operated daily from 12:00 midnight to 8:00 P.M.
+(VisMin only).